Mr Omar Tillo

 Inverted nipple correction aims to have nipples that protrude just above the areola.
 Our surgeons can also ensure you maintain nipple sensitivity and the ability to breastfeed.

 Inverted nipple correction is considered a day surgery, so you will be able to return home as soon as the effects of the anaesthetic wear off.
-The procedure will be performed under a local anaesthetic, so while you will be awake throughout the procedure, you will not be able to feel any discomfort or pain.

 Compared to other surgical procedures on the breasts and nipples, inversion nipple correction is relatively simple.
 Therefore, you will have minimal recovery time.

 You will have bruising, swelling and pain in your breasts following the surgery.
 This is a completely normal side effect.
 You will be able to take medication to alleviate pain if necessary.
 It may be necessary to take time off work to help with your recovery.

 The stitches will be removed between one to two weeks after your procedure.
 You will need to avoid vigorous physical activity for the first three weeks.